Robyn011/Javascript/README.md

 ##### Hoisting:

 - JavaScript variables and function declarations are "hoisted"
-- they are moved to the top of their containing scope before code ececution
+- they are moved to the top of their containing scope before code execution
 - The value assignments are not hoisted, which can sometimes lead to unexpected behavior.

 ### DOM Manipulation